Back to the Guitar: My 6-String History and Journey Back to Playing, Part 1

 I played guitar (and sometimes keyboards) in a few St. Louis area bands – a couple of which had obscene names that I’d rather not print out on this Christian blog!
 Other semi-mentionable ones were Baby Seal Target Practice, and brief stints in the Egyptsies and even the first band that St. Louisan Jeremiah Johnson had formed while he and I attended high school together, which was dubbed DetarX (read that backwards if you want to understand the inspiration behind the name).

 Then the ’90s came upon us and graced us with individuals of minimal talents spearheading the alternative rock movement.
 Many of us rockers who cared about both complex and fun songwriting, in conjunction with skilled playing technique, almost found ourselves without a home in the music industry.
-Competent guitar playing fell out of vague, and instead the same numbingly banal chords, flannel-shirts and navel gazing were the rage of the day.
+Competent guitar playing fell out of vogue, and instead the same numbingly banal chords, flannel-shirts and navel gazing were the rage of the day.
 I gravitated towards newer metal players such as “Dimebag” Darrell Abbott of Pantera as ones still carrying the torch for fist-pumping rock and roll during the depressing, dark ages of grunge.

 During my college years, I gave guitar lessons to a few younger guys in the area for $10 a pop.
 Combating the frustration I had as a student trying to take lessons five years prior, I wanted to make sure my students got a well-rounded musical education and received their money’s worth, and exhaustively taught them excellent building blocks on which to construct their own sonic opuses.